Welcome! Bienvenue! Willkommen! ¡Bienvenido! Welkom! Välkommen! Benvenuto! Yōkoso! Aloha!

 At first glance, the opening words of Psalm 46:10 “Be still, and know that I am God” is just a short verse in the Bible not worthy of a second look.
 Surely, with a bible containing 31,103 verses¹ this tiny part of Scripture consisting of only eight words could not be very significant.
 Think again.

-Today, I invite you to join this journey of quietude with me through the pages, resources, journal, inspirational photography, and prayer groups of this website and ministry.
-Along the way, I hope you discover just as I have the personal and transformational relationship with Jesus Christ that is available to you by simply being still and knowing God through Nexus Prayer.
+Today, I invite you to join this pilgrimage of quietude with me through the pages, resources, ruminations, inspirational photography, and prayer groups of this website and ministry.
+And along the way, I hope you’ll discover just as I have the personal and transformational relationship with Jesus Christ available to you by simply being still and knowing God through Nexus Prayer.

 Rev. Allen Aaron White